onepanelio/core-docs/docs/deployment/public/eks.md

 To enable logging see [Enabling CloudWatch logging](https://eksctl.io/usage/cloudwatch-cluster-logging/)

 :::note
-You can optionally skip the logging configurtion above and add `--enable-efk-logging` to `opctl` command below.
+You can optionally skip the logging configuration above and add `--enable-efk-logging` to `opctl` command below.
 :::

 The `eksctl` command above will automatically retrieve your cluster's access credentials but you can also get them by running: